Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Create your repo

-Use this template to create a GitHub repository with the same files and folders for your development.
+Use this template to create a GitHub repository for your development with the same files and folders.

 To create your repository:

 1. If you don't already have a GitHub account, create one by following the instructions at [Join GitHub: Create your account](https://github.com/join).
-1. Click the green **Use this template** button near the top of the [Speech-Service-DevOps-Samples](https://github.com/Azure-Samples/Speech-Service-DevOps-Samples) home page for this GitHub repo.
-This will create a new GitHub repository with the same files and folders as the template.
+1. Click the green **Use this template** button on the home page of this repo to create a new repo with the same files and folders as the template.

    ![Use this template](../images/template_button.png?raw=true "Cloning the template repo")